Configure EVC to ensure that virtual machine migrations between hosts in the cluster do not fail because of CPU feature incompatibilities.

 - Under Configuration, select VMware EVC, and click Edit.

-- On the Change EVC Mode page, select whether to enable or disable EVC.
+- On the Change EVC Mode page, select whether to activate or deactivate EVC.

-Option Description Disable EVC The EVC feature is disabled.
+Option Description Disable EVC The EVC feature is deactivated.
 CPU compatibility is not enforced for the hosts in this cluster.
-Enable EVC for AMD Hosts The EVC feature is enabled for AMD hosts.
-Enable EVC for Intel Hosts The EVC feature is enabled for Intel hosts.
+Enable EVC for AMD Hosts The EVC feature is activated for AMD hosts.
+Enable EVC for Intel Hosts The EVC feature is activated for Intel hosts.

-- From the CPU Mode drop-down menu, select the baseline CPU feature set that you want to enable for the cluster.
+- From the CPU Mode drop-down menu, select the baseline CPU feature set that you want to activate for the cluster.

 If you cannot select the EVC CPU Mode, the Compatibility pane displays the reason, and the relevant hosts for each reason.